Home / Guides / Codex Usage

 Understanding Codex Usage Limits

 The problem?
-There's no built-in warning system.
-You're coding, in flow, making progress - and suddenly Codex stops responding.
-You've hit your rate limit.
-Now you're stuck waiting, with no clear indication of when you can resume.
+There's no built-in warning system before you hit either cap.
+You're coding, in flow, making progress, and suddenly Codex stops responding.
+Now you're stuck waiting, with no clear indication of when capacity frees up.

 2. Log in to your account

-• macOS notifications - get warned before you hit the limit
+• macOS notifications.
+You're warned before you hit the cap, not after.

 SessionWatcher